fehdamara/DocRestore-AI/README.md

 The system takes a damaged document image or scanned PDF as input and generates a cleaner, more readable version using an image-to-image translation pipeline.

-The project combines classical Computer Vision techniques with a deep learning generative model based on Pix2Pix GAN.
+The project combines classical Computer Vision techniques with a deep learning generative model based on a Pix2Pix-style GAN.

 ```text
 Input:  damaged / noisy / skewed document image or PDF